Be part of the largest road race in the west!

 The Department of Foreign Affairs' website offers a range of information that will be of use to people who are travelling overseas.
 This includes information on passports, visas and insurance.
 Read the travel advice!

-Important medical updates and summaries - a must read!
+Important medical updates and summaries - a Great read!

-While you are away, it is really helpful to keep a journal of your expereinces.
-This will help you to relfect on your emotions, learn about yourself and also will be a way to keep a record of all the things that happen during your volunteering!
+While you are away, it is really helpful to keep a journal of your experiences.
+This will help you to reflect on your emotions, learn about yourself and also will be a way to keep a record of all the things that happen during your volunteering!

-We have a limited number of Comhlamh Volunteer Journals in the ALIVE office.
-If you are interested, please contact email@example.com.
+We have the Comhlamh Volunteer Journal in the ALIVE office - for you!
+If you are interested, please visit us and pick up one!

 So you've just come back from volunteering overseas and you don't want the experience to end?
-It doesn't have to!
+Good News : It doesn't have to!
 You can continue your volunterring journey by getting involved in your local community!
 Check out all the great volunteering opportunities available on StudentVolunteer.ie.

 The Global Citizen Award is a personal development award that enables you to share your overseas volunteering experiences and help raise awareness of global issues in Ireland.
 The Award is free and open to all returned international volunteers.
 It offers you an opportunity to take what you have experienced overseas and continue to make a difference to Global Justice issues right here at home.
 Find out more about how to apply here.